bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 Login Node (the host that you connected to when you setup the SSH connection to Cheaha) is supposed to be used for submitting jobs and/or lighter prep work required for the job scripts. **Do not run heavy computations on the login node**.
 If you have a heavier workload to prepare for a batch job (eg. compiling code or other manipulations of data) or your compute application requires interactive control, you should request a dedicated interactive node for this work.

 Interactive resources are requested by submitting an "interactive" job to the scheduler.
 Interactive jobs will provide you a command line on a compute resource that you can use just like you would the command line on the login node.
-The difference is that the scheduler has dedicated the requested resources to your job and you can run your interactive commands without having to worry about impacting other users on the login node.
+The difference is that the scheduler has dedicated the requested resources to your job and you can run your interactive commands without having to worry about impacting other researchers on the login node.

 Interactive jobs, that can be run on command line, are requested with the **srun** command.